syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ### Trailing  view

-Label is added as a trailing icon for the input view and it can be positioned either inside or outside of the container of input view by setting `TrailingViewPosition` property, by default it will be positioned inside.
+A label can be added as a trailing icon for the input view and positioned either inside or outside of the container of input view by setting the `TrailingViewPosition` property.
+By default, it will be positioned inside.

 % tabs %}